Drake Farmstead: History

 In 1830, Benjamin Drake, his wife Maria, and several of their children moved to this site from St. Clair County.
 The family was the first Euro-American pioneers to settle in Oshtemo Township.
 The family constructed a log cabin near where the present house stands and began farming.
-More settlers joined them, and in 1833 the constructed the area's first school on the Drake property.
+More settlers joined them, and in 1833 they constructed the area's first school on the Drake property.
 By 1839, there were nearly 70 new residents in the township.
 In about 1852 constructed a portion of what is now the current farmhouse.

 In 1882, a major fire destroyed most of the house.
 It was reconstructed using the remaining walls, but in a substantially different form.
 Benjamin Drake died the next year; his wife Maria followed in 1886.
 Their oldest child, Jane, inherited the farm and lived in the house until her own death in 1899.
 Jane willed the farm jointly to her only surviving sibling, George, and their niece Elizabeth Waterman Fuller.
 In 1908, the farm was sold to Thomas and Mary Stewart.
 They continued farming, and left the property to their daughter Helen Stewart after their death.
 Helen Stewart sold roughly half of the property to be developed, and after her death willed much of the remaining property to Western Michigan University, with a small section including the house, and farm buildings going to Kalamazoo College.

 Western Michigan and Kalamazoo College sold the land to developers.
 In 2004, the Drake farmhouse was slated for demolition.
 However, Oshtemo Township purchased the house, carriage barn, and surrounding property, intending to create a public park.
 By 2017, additional property was added, and the house was also substantially restored.
 In 2021, the township opened the Drake Farmstead Park.